 notification capable

-The notification should occur prior to a decrease in the maximum number of space-time streams and following an increase in the maximum number of space-time streams.
+The notification should occur prior to a decrease in the maximum number of spatialstreams and following an increase in the maximum number of spatialstreams.

-NOTE—An AP that is reducing the maximum number of space-time streams the AP is able to receive and that has associated HT STAs that are not operating mode notification capable would use the SM power save mechanism to notify the
+NOTE—An AP that is reducing the maximum number of spatialstreams the AP is able to receive and that has associated HT STAs that are not operating mode notification capable would use the SM power save mechanism to notify the

 STAs that the AP is operating with a single receive chain.